 You may also be interested in our articles: Finding Resolutions in High-Conflict Divorce, Advantages and Disadvantages of Filing for Divorce First and What Problems are Resolved in a Divorce

-Tom Brasier is an experience family law attorney practicing in Oregon and Washington state.
+Tom Brasier is an experienced family law attorney practicing in Oregon and Washington state.
 He specializes in divorce, custody, and protective orders.
 You can contact him by calling him at Brasier Law 1 (503) 855-4777 or by using the contact form.